theexplorist/Kolibri-Exploration-Tasks/Kolibri Grasssroot Stories/Kolibri Grassroot Stories - Task.md

 #### Grantee Background
 Learning Equality is committed to enabling every person in the world to realize their right to a quality education, by supporting the creation, adaptation and distribution of open educational resources, and creating supportive tools for innovative pedagogy.

-Learning equality runs a Kolibri Hardware Grants Program.[^note] Supported by funding from [Google](google.org), the __“Kolibri Hardware Grants Program”__[^note] provides organizations with a grant of approximately $15,000 USD for the purchase of necessary hardware to implement Kolibri in formal schools, educational facilities, and non-formal learning settings to reach both school-aged and adult learners.
+Learning equality runs a Kolibri Hardware Grants Program.[^1] Supported by funding from [Google](google.org), the __“Kolibri Hardware Grants Program”__[^1] provides organizations with a grant of approximately $15,000 USD for the purchase of necessary hardware to implement Kolibri in formal schools, educational facilities, and non-formal learning settings to reach both school-aged and adult learners.

 #### Hardware Model
 A tablet-client model with laptop server.
 The organization uses kolibri on portable laptop server and tablet client devices in community learning centers in India.